Showing posts with label Pulp Alley. Show all posts

 A Costly game.

 I thought my League of Heroes had an easy time with this scenario.
 The tactics were solid, and I was lucky with the cards drawn.
 Most were low-level enemies, insane mobs, and cultists of various forms.
 Even when the giant scorpions emerged, it was too late for them to play any critical role.
-The biggest problem faced by my heroes was the perilous sands surrounding the temple.
+The biggest problem my heroes faced was the perilous sands surrounding the temple.

 Even allowing for my heroes' luck, this was a costly scenario with three team members eliminated from the final conflict.
 Young Alfie, life hangs in the balance, whilst Thwaites and Farouk are lost somewhere in the ether.
 More importantly, these were my brawlers, and their loss will make the team unbalanced.
-More of a shooting party that is about to enter the confirms of the Snake god's tomb.
+More of a shooting party that is about to enter the confines of the Snake god's tomb.
 Maybe Alfie might recover, but that is for the final chapter of this adventure.

 Tuesday, 14 May 2024